Trump Organisation CFO surrenders ahead of expected charges | Law-Order

 - United States

-Trump Organisation CFO Allen Weisselberg surrendered to authorities early Thursday ahead of expected charges against him and former President Donald Trump's company, according to multiple news outlets.
+The Trump Organisation's longtime chief financial officer, Allen Weisselberg, surrendered to authorities early Thursday ahead of an expected court appearance on the first criminal indictment in a two-year investigation into business practices at Donald Trump's company.

-Weisselberg was seen walking into the the courthouse in lower Manhattan around 6:20 a.m. with his lawyer.
+Weisselberg was photographed walking into the the complex that houses criminal courts and the Manhattan district attorney's office at around 6:20 a.m. with his lawyer.

-The people were not authorized to speak about an ongoing investigation and did so on condition of anonymity.
+The people were not authorised to speak about an ongoing investigation and did so on condition of anonymity.

 There was no indication Trump himself would be charged at this stage of the investigation, jointly pursued by Manhattan District Attorney Cyrus Vance Jr. and New York Attorney General Letitia James, both Democrats.